p-chandra/Shortcut/Git/README.md

 git commit -am "Enter message here" git commit -m "Enter message here"
 ```
-**Step 6** If you want to use existing repository
+**Step 6** If you want to use existing repository or create a new one
 ```
-git remote add origin <repo URL>
-git remote -v  // verifies the new remote URL
+git remote add origin <repo URL>          // Add a new remote Git remote set-url origin <repo url>      // Change the url of an existing remote git remote -v  // verifies the new remote URL
 ```

 **Step 7** push local changes to master
 ```
-git push origin master
+git push -u origin master
 ```

 # Branch